 We’re going to use Yum package manager to install Apache on your VPS.
 To install, use the command below:

-sudo yum install httpd wget nano
+sudo yum install httpd wget nano -y

 Now after installation, we have to turn on the Apache to test if it is working well.
 To do so, make sure your port 80 is enabled.
-To see if it is working, copy your VPS’s IP and paste it in the web browser and visit the IP.
-If you see the page like displayed below, it means it is working well!
+To see if it is working, copy your VPS’s IP and paste it into the web browser and visit the IP.
+If you see the page displayed below, it means it is working well!

 Now to enable the Apache service on boot use the command below: